srmds/CoreData-CRUD-Swift-5.0-example/README.md

 # CoreData-CRUD-Swift-iOS-example [![Join the chat at https://gitter.im/srmds/CoreData-CRUD-Swift-iOS-example](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/srmds/CoreData-CRUD-Swift-iOS-example?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Swift 2.0 - A (very simple) example project that exposes the usage of CoreData to create entities and to persist to a SQLite Datastore
+Swift 2.0 - A (very simple) example project that exposes the usage of CoreData to create entities and to persist to a SQLite Datastore.

+This app demonstrates Core Data and persistent store by reading in Event data in from a [JSON file /  response](https://github.com/srmds/CoreData-CRUD-Swift-2.0-example/blob/master/CoreDataCRUD/events.json), creates and stores those Events in a SQLite datastore.
+It is possible to do batch updates/deletions on Events and it allows updates on single Events and it's attributes.

 ![screenshotOverview](http://i.imgur.com/V0OUsC3.jpg)
 ## The objective